Closing the Gap: Efficient Algorithms for Discrete Wasserstein Barycenters: Introduction

-A related line of work considers a simpler variant in which the candidate support of the barycenter is fixed \emph{a priori}, reducing the problem to a linear program.
-This fixed-support formulation can still be computationally challenging when the given support is large.
-To address this, \cite{cuturi2014fast} introduced entropic regularization and developed subgradient-based schemes; \cite{benamou2015iterative} proposed a tractable, parallelizable iterative Bregman projection (Sinkhorn) method that achieves scalability at the cost of an entropic bias; and \cite{janati2020debiased} provided a debiased variant that removes this regularization bias while preserving convergence rates comparable to the Sinkhorn approach.
-Other directions include an interior-point method \citep{ge2019interior}, a fast deterministic Bregman-projection algorithm with improved complexity guarantees \citep{lin2020fixed}, and a symmetric Gauss–Seidel-based ADMM from a dual perspective \citep{yang2021fast} for the given-support barycenter LP formulation.
-However, none of these methods can be applied to the Wasserstein barycenter problems studied in this paper.
+Related literature studied the fixed-support variant, in which the barycenter support is specified \emph{a priori} and the remaining problem is an LP.
+Since this LP can still be large, \cite{cuturi2014fast} introduced entropic regularization and subgradient-based schemes, \cite{benamou2015iterative} developed a parallelizable iterative Bregman-projection (Sinkhorn) method, and \cite{janati2020debiased} proposed a debiased variant that removes the regularization bias while retaining comparable convergence rates.
+Other approaches include an interior-point method \citep{ge2019interior}, a deterministic Bregman-projection algorithm with improved complexity guarantees \citep{lin2020fixed}, and a symmetric Gauss--Seidel ADMM derived from the dual formulation \citep{yang2021fast}.
+Although some of these methods can be incorporated into schemes for updating non-prespecified support locations, their analysis does not provide the globally guaranteed candidate-support reduction developed in this paper.

-For the general Wasserstein barycenter problem, \cite{claici2018stochastic} proposed a stochastic scheme that updates the barycenter support by sampling subgradients from the input measures. \cite{luise2019sinkhorn} developed a Frank–Wolfe optimization strategy for estimating barycenters with respect to the Sinkhorn divergence and established convergence guarantees. \cite{lin2025federated} formulated the free-support barycenter problem as an integer program and designed a federated algorithm via a dual subgradient method. \cite{kroshnin2019complexity} analyzed the complexity of iterative Bregman projections and accelerated gradient methods for the entropically regularized barycenter objective.
-Despite these advances, none of the above methods yield a polynomial-time algorithm in the general input parameters $(n,k,d)$ (and, when applicable, $(nk)^{1/\alpha}$ and $d$).
+Several methods address free-support or regularized barycenter problems directly. \cite{claici2018stochastic} proposed a stochastic scheme that updates the barycenter support using sampled subgradients, and \cite{luise2019sinkhorn} developed a Frank--Wolfe method for barycenters defined through the Sinkhorn divergence. \cite{lin2025federated} formulated the free-support problem as an integer program and designed a federated dual-subgradient algorithm, while \cite{kroshnin2019complexity} analyzed iterative Bregman projections and accelerated gradient methods for the entropically regularized objective.
+These methods provide useful computational tools, but they do not show the polynomial-time multiplicative approximation guarantees developed in this paper.